determined-ai/determined/docs/setup-cluster/security/oidc.rst

      client_secret: "Xxx0xXXXxxXXXxXXxxXX0xxxXXxxxXXxXXXXxXXXxXxXXxxXXXX0XXxXxX-XX0-X"

-Once the master is started with this configuration, users will be able to log in to Determined by clicking the 'Sign in with Okta' button on the login page.
+Once the master is started with this configuration, users will be able to log in to Determined by clicking the 'Sign in with Okta' button on the sign-in page.